SAP/fundamental/README.md

 Fundamental UI is a coherent Design System accompanied by a collection of HTML/CSS Components.
 Consumable as a library that can be used independently of the Front-End Technology or Framework.
 It is used to build Modern User Experiences for Products with the SAP look and feel.

+Learn more about this project at - http://sap.github.io/fundamental/

 # Current version
 ````
 v1.0.0-beta